Skip to main content

 What is the main difference between Cursor and Ralph (Ralph Wiggum loop)?

-Cursor focuses on full ide with ai-native features while Ralph (Ralph Wiggum loop) highlights prd-driven loop: keeps running until checklist items are completed.
+Cursor focuses on agent mode: autonomous multi-file editing with terminal access while Ralph (Ralph Wiggum loop) highlights prd-driven loop: keeps running until checklist items are completed.
 Both target developer ides & agents, but their onboarding, AI depth, and pricing models feel different.

 Which tool is better for speed and flow?